testofthings/toolsaf/documentation/MoreStatementFeatures.md

 [Table of contents](README.md)

 ## Masking False Positive Tool Outputs
 Depending on the situation, one or more findings made by security tools may be false positives.
-However, determining whether this is the case is up to the security statement's creator.

 Let's say we have a backend service serving TLS, and we test it with _testssl_.
 ```python